-We recognized \$43 million of tax expense for the three months ended June 30, 2017, which resulted in an effective tax rate of 30%.
-This tax rate is due to the results of operations at statutory tax rates.
-We recognized \$36 million of tax expense for the three months ended June 30, 2016, which resulted in an effective tax rate of 60%.
-The high effective tax rate was due to tax losses in jurisdictions where we believe it is more likely than not that we will not be able to utilize those losses and enacted tax rate changes and unfavorable foreign currency exchange translation and remeasurement of deferred income taxes.
+We recognized \$20 million of tax expense for the three months ended December 31, 2017, which resulted in an effective tax rate of 16%, primarily due to a non-cash income tax benefit of \$18 million for the remeasurement of deferred tax assets and liabilities in accordance with the Tax Cuts and Jobs Act offset by the results of operations and tax rate differences in foreign earnings.
+We recognized \$47 million of tax expense for the three months ended December 31, 2016, primarily due to tax rate differences in foreign earnings and tax losses in jurisdictions where we believe it to be more likely than not that we will not be able to utilize those losses and therefore have a valuation allowance recorded.

-We reported "Net income attributable to our common shareholder" of \$101 million and \$24 million for the three months ended June 30, 2017 and 2016, respectively, primarily as a result of the factors discussed above.
+We reported "Net income attributable to our common shareholder" of \$121 million and \$63 million for the three months ended December 31, 2017 and 2016, respectively, primarily as a result of the factors discussed above.